renangom/nodejs-notes/README.md

 This folder contains scripts about node core modules

 ## 2 - websocket
+This folder contains scripts about WebSocket

+## 3 - Socket.io
-This folder contains scripts about WebSocket and socket.io
+This folder contains scripts about a chat app using socket.io